 On August 7, 1942 at dawn, U. S. Navy (USN) carrier aircraft attack the area and claim seven large flying boats (H6K Mavis) as "burned".
 U. S. Navy warships bombarded the island, damaging the seaplane ramp.

-At noon after the U. S. Marine Corps (USMC) landings at Tulagi, 397 US Marines of the 1st Parachute Battalion land at Gavutu.
+After the U. S. Marine Corps (USMC) landings at Tulagi, at noon, 397 Marines of the 1st Parachute Battalion land on Gavutu.
 The bombardment damaged the seaplane ramp, forcing the naval landing craft to land the Marines in a more exposed location at a nearby small beach and dock.
 During the landing, the Marines came under fire from Japanese machine guns on the island and nearby Tanambogo and were attacked during the night.

 Afterwards, repaired and expanded by the U. S. Navy (USN) for continued use a seaplane anchorage.
 While in American control, targeted by Japanese aircraft during August 1942 until the middle of 1943.